benetech/martus.martus-build/BuildFiles/Documents/README.txt

 See the Martus User Guide for instructions on installing the Martus software.

-For all current translations of the user documentation, as well as documentation for previous versions in various languages, go to http://www.martus.org/downloads/.
+For all current language packs and translations of the user documentation, as well as language packs/documentation for previous versions in various languages, go to http://www.martus.org/downloads/.